 I then visited the Vodafone shop, and was impressed.
-Not only was there no wait to talk to someone, but the salesperson explained his answer very articulately by showing me a map of all of the countries in Europe where Vodafone operates, and how their ‘roaming free’ packages have better pricing and coverage.
+Not only was there no wait to talk to someone, but the salesperson explained his answer very articulately by showing me a map of all of the countries in Europe where Vodafone operates, and how their roaming packages have better pricing and coverage.

 He then ran a speed test on his phone to show me the lightning-fast LTE speeds of the network (more below).
 Lastly, he showed me the prepaid package options, which were more numerous than either of the other two carriers.
 I was sold.

 Vodafone was the clear winner for me, and after using it for a few weeks, I wasn’t disappointed.